Simon Johnson (economist): Career and research

 From 1989 to 1991, Johnson was a junior scholar at Harvard University, where he was a member of the Harvard Academy for International and Area Studies and a fellow of its Russian Research Center.
-From 1991 to 1997, he taught at the Fuqua School of Business at Duke University, where he was an assistant professor till 1995, and an associate professor till 1997; he also directed its Center for Manager Development in St Petersburg, Russia from 1993 to 1995.
+From 1991 to 1997, he taught at the Fuqua School of Business at Duke University, where he was an assistant professor until 1995, and an associate professor until 1997; he also directed its Center for Manager Development in St Petersburg, Russia from 1993 to 1995.
 He joined the faculty of MIT in 1997, and was tenured in 2002.
 At MIT, he is a research affiliate at Blueprint Labs, co-directs MIT's Shaping the Future of Work Initiative, and heads its Global Economics and Management Group.

 Johnson has been a research associate at the NBER since 2004, and is an affiliate of BREAD.
 He is a fellow of the CEPR, and has sat on the board of directors of Fannie Mae since 2021.
 He co-founded the CFA Institute’s Systemic Risk Council, and has been a monthly columnist at Project Syndicate since 2010.
 In November 2020, Johnson was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the United States Department of Treasury and the Federal Reserve.

+In June 2026 the UK government announced the formation of the AI Economics Institute, with Johnson as chair.